 The ferry Baldur

-That Viking Sushi Adventure takes you on a 2-hour and 15 minute's long trip on Breiðafjörður bay with its wonderful innumerable islands, Breiðafjarðareyjar or the Islands of Breiðarfjörður.
+That Viking Sushi Adventure used to take you on a 2-hour and 15-minute-long trip on Breiðafjörður bay with its wonderful, innumerable islands, Breiðafjarðareyjar, or the Islands of Breiðarfjörður.

-The islands are on the list of 3 innumerable things in Iceland.
+The islands are among the 3 innumerable things in Iceland.

 Breiðafjarðareyjar islands